wosnxn123/warden-worker/README.md

 - This project ships a small set of "lightweight self-host" UI tweaks in `public/css/`.
 - In CI/CD (and optionally locally), we apply them after extracting `bw_web_builds`:
   - `bash scripts/apply-web-vault-overrides.sh public/web-vault`
-  - The script can read `DISABLE_USER_REGISTRATION` to decide whether to additionally hide the signup entry in the web vault UI.

 > [!NOTE]
 > Migrating from separate frontend deployment?
 If you previously deployed the frontend separately to Cloudflare Pages, you can delete the `warden-frontend` Pages project and re-setup the router for the worker.
 The frontend is now bundled with the Worker and no longer requires a separate deployment.